Tracepoint Configuration

 Tracepoints and Sampling Explained

-Matching if a trace is elevated by a tracepoint can happen in the daemon or in the PHP extension.
+Both the daemon or the PHP extension sampling have an effect on which traces are collected for a tracepoint.
 This means tracepoints functionality is affected by PHP extension sampling.

 • Without activating dynamic tracepoints functionality in the PHP extension, and using the default sample rate of 25% it means only 1 in 4 requests will randomly be tested for matching an active tracepoint.
 This way there is a chance of 3 in 4 to loose out on an interesting trace that matches the tracepoint.